nirdesh17/gaticc/README.md

 ## Overview

-This guide provides instructions on creating and running test files for various run functions in the `sysim`.
+This guide provides instructions on creating and running test files for various run functions in the `gaticc`.
 The goal is to understand the process of testing individual functions.

 ## Important Files for Writing Tests